First Epistle to Timothy: Content

+Summary

 The epistle opens by stating that it was written by Paul, to Timothy.
 Paul reminds Timothy that he has asked Timothy to stay in Ephesus and prevent false teaching of the law by others.
 Paul says that law is to be applied to sinners like rebels, murderers, and the sexually immoral.
-The list of lawbreakers includes the Greek word ἀρσενοκοίτης, which is sometimes translated to mean "homosexual men".
+The list of lawbreakers includes the Greek word ἀρσενοκοίτης, which is sometimes translated to mean "homosexual men" although there is some debate on the topic.

-The epistle is well known for what it says about the roles of men and women in its second chapter, particularly the verse 1 Timothy 2:12.
+The epistle details the roles of men and women in its second chapter, particularly the verse 1 Timothy 2:12.
 In the NIV translation this verse reads: